Information for:

 Who do access agreements cover?

-Access agreements cover home/EU students on publicly funded, full-time undergraduate courses and full-time postgraduate teacher training courses.
-Other postgraduate courses do not fall under our remit.
-In future, subject to Parliamentary approval, access agreements will also cover part-time students studying at least 25 per cent of a full-time course.
+Access agreements cover home/EU students studying full-time, or at least 25 per cent of a full-time course, on publicly funded undergraduate courses and postgraduate teacher training courses.
+Other postgraduate courses do not fall under OFFA’s remit.

 What are ‘higher’ tuition fees?

-‘Higher’ tuition fees are annual fees above the ‘basic’ level up to a maximum of £3,375 (in 2011-12).
-In 2012-13, following Government changes to student finance, it will rise to £9,000.
+‘Higher’ tuition fees are annual fees above the basic fee level up to a maximum cap that is set by government.
 Higher fees are also sometimes referred to as ‘variable fees’ or ‘top-up fees’.
-Both fees and the ‘minimum’ bursary rise by an inflationary amount each year.

 What are ‘basic’ tuition fees?